Blog originally published on November 16, 2020.

 Pets are travel nurse friends too

-Sometimes the best friend you can bring on assignment is your pet.
+Sometimes the best friend you can bring on contract is your pet.
 They can instantly make a house feel like a home, and create a great reason to get out and explore your new community on foot.
 If you are forever connected to your pet and still want to try travel nursing, you can!
 Just let your career consultant know and they can help you find a suitable placement that accommodates both of you.

 Practice COVID safety